1ncarnat10n/Senior-Project/README.md

 Press R to use magic spells, and E to switch spells.</p>

 <p>Press P to pause and open the upgrade menu.<br>
-Use the arrow keys to switch through the menu boxes.
+Use the arrow keys to switch through the menu boxes.<br>
 Press SPACE to upgrade stats for the selected menu.</p>

+<p>The goal of the game is to gather EXP points by killing enemies in<br>
+front of you using magic and weapon choices.
+Once your health turns to 0,<br>
+the game closes.</p>

 <p>Note: For code that takes in a specific file, I had to use my own directory<br>
 to access that file.
 Else I get a FileNotFoundError.
-If the game is ran by someone else, then you might have to change the directory path to access the specific image/sound files.</p>
+If the game is ran by<br> someone else, then you might have to change the directory path to access<br> the specific image/sound files.</p>